Tsing Yi Sports Ground

 Tsing Yi Sports Ground (青衣運動場) is a sports ground in Tsing Yi, New Territories, Hong Kong.
 It is located near the east coast of the island, between Tivoli Garden and Tsing Yi Swimming Pool.
-It is the home of Hong Kong Premier League club Resources Capital.
+It is the home of Hong Kong Premier League club Rangers.

 The stadium consists of a Tartan track and a football pitch.

 Opening hours

 6:15 am to 10:30 pm every day.
 The pitch is closed for maintenance every Wednesday, however the track remains open for public use.